Science-Based Dog Training &

 To easily understand this jargon, know that Operant Conditioning uses positive & negative reinforcement (+R/-R) and positive & negative punishment (+P/-P).
 Positive and negative doesn't mean good and bad, nor does punishment mean abuse.
 Positive means to add something, negative means to remove something, and punishment simply means to stop or correct a behavior.
 Now if someone uses anger or nastiness, that's abusive and not connected with the concepts of training.

 Now let's view how this fits into training your dog.
 If your dog offers the behavior you want, you reinforce this by rewarding your dog (+R).
 If your dog doesn't comply, by withholding the treat and ignoring the unwanted behavior, you are removing the reward to punish the behavior (-P).
-When you encourage your dog to try again, "come on, you can do it, come on", you are applying social pressure that is removed once your dog offers the desired behavior, removing pressure to reinforce the behavior (-R).
+When you encourage your dog to try again, "come on, you can do it, keep trying", you are applying social pressure that is removed once your dog offers the desired behavior, removing pressure to reinforce the behavior (-R).
 Merely saying "nope, that's wrong, try again" or using a gentle but firm pop on the leash, would be adding something to punish the behavior (+P).